Skip to main content

 As teachers develop, they may ask, “How do I…” or “Why do I…”

-• establish long-term and short-term goals that are based on academic content standards and reflect students’ strengths, interests, and needs?
+Establish long-term and short-term goals based on standards and student needs

-• determine learning goals that address all students' language abilities and diverse learning needs?
+Determine learning goals that address all students' language abilities and diverse needs

-• develop goals that prepare students for successful transition to their next learning environment?
+Develop goals that prepare students for transition to their next learning environment